little-pinecone/spring-boot-angular-scaffolding/README.md

 ng test
 ```

-## SonarQube analysis on local environment
+## SonarQube analysis on a local environment

 ### Prerequisites